Secret Lives of OhioHealth: Finding Forever Homes

 While she admits that their fifth dog, Kada, is a "foster failure," a term used when a temporary family adopts a dog they're fostering, she resists the urge to get too attached.

-"I tell myself that if I don't get a dog I'm fostering adopted, the next dog in the shelter could be put down," she says.
+"I tell myself that if I don't get a dog I'm fostering adopted, the next dog in the shelter could be put down," she said.
 "That's always on my mind."

-April believes that good foster families need to be patient, loving, open-minded and empathetic.
+Neu-Fausnaugh believes that good foster families need to be patient, loving, open-minded and empathetic.
 And while fostering dogs isn't for everyone, she feels that it doesn't require as much as some people might think.
-You don't need a big house or a big back yard, she says, "All you need is a leash."
+You don't need a big house or a big back yard, she said, "All you need is a leash."

-It is through their journey opening their home to loving pets in need that April and Chris took a bigger step and have recently become licensed foster parents through the National Youth Advocate Program.
+It is through their journey opening their home to loving pets in need that Neu-Fausnaugh and her husband took a bigger step and have recently become licensed foster parents through the National Youth Advocate Program.

 "It really just takes inching out of your comfort zone, and you can accomplish so much."